 Just above the endpoint of the shadow was the focal point.
 The focal point itself hinted where Arbus focused her lens on, but with the combination of the direction of the shadow, they also revealed the key which Arbus used to control the viewer’s eyes.

-The image below showed a number of hidden gamut—those orange repetition lines, 90 degrees—the green L shapes and coincidences—the faded blue horizontal and vertical lines.
+The image below showed a number of hidden gamuts—those orange repetition lines, 90 degrees—the green L shapes, and the coincidences—the faded blue horizontal and vertical lines.
 Most viewers would only be able to feel but not consciously aware of their existence.

 In painting, artists used the gamut as the rhythm to breathe life into their work.
 To relate things on a line of continuity, they used the coincidences.
 The coincidences were also used to enhance the movements from top to bottom, side to side, as well as on the diagonal lines.
 As for the 90 degree right angle, it added strength to the image, as well as to please the eye.

 The repeating triangular shapes were another creative technique that Arbus used—in combination with the wide-angle lens on her Rollei Wide—to guide the viewer’s eyes to the subject in this photo.
 Cleverly, Arbus implemented the contrast of the trees and the washed out background to stop the viewer’s eyes from wandering beyond the subject.

 Unlike Cartier-Bresson, Abus didn’t use an elegant-constructed-frame as a setting to lock her subject into a composition.
 She loosely used the principle of composition to visually narrate the stories of her subjects.
 The way Arbus integrated the light and the shadow in the foreground unconsciously set off a dark and overwhelming mood in the viewer’s mind.
 And by using the perspective creatively, she was able to blend it with her arrangement without the limitation to orthodox standards.